AdithyaVardan/STTui/README.md

-# STTui- SPEECH TO TEXT USER INTERFACE
+# STTui- SPEECH TO TEXT based USER INTERFACE

 This program is made to understand about the posiibilities of the user interface with a computer using speech